GRIEF, TRAUMA & YOUR MAMA: A free community for women near this work. JOIN THE COMMUNITY

 The honest answer is that the work found me first.
 Losing my parents young left me with questions that followed me into adulthood.
 Why do some losses echo for decades?
 Why does the body remember what the mind works so hard to set aside?

 Those questions led me to attachment theory, to nervous system work, and eventually to a license and a practice.
-Over the past decade I have sat with more than 200 women as a licensed therapist, trained in EMDR and grounded in attachment-focused care.
+I have sat with more than 200 women as a licensed therapist, trained in EMDR and grounded in attachment-focused care.

 Along the way the work grew bigger than the therapy room.
 It became a podcast, a community, equine assisted intensives at a ranch in Malibu, and courses that reach women I will never meet in person.